benschaf/waste-schedule/README.md

 [![GitHub repo size](https://img.shields.io/github/repo-size/benschaf/waste-schedule)](https://github.com/benschaf/waste-schedule)
 [![GitHub issues](https://img.shields.io/github/issues/benschaf/waste-schedule)](https://github.com/benschaf/waste-schedule/issues)

-Welcome to the Waste Management App, your go-to solution in the quest for efficient and eco-friendly waste handling! 🚀
+Welcome to the **tonne** (german for: Waste Bin) - Waste Management site, your go-to solution in the quest for efficient and eco-friendly waste handling! 🚀

 ![screenshot](documentation/responsive-image.png)

 ⤴️ preview of the site on different devices

-Our app is not just about managing waste, it's about creating a sustainable future, one notification at a time.
+We are not just about managing waste, it's about creating a sustainable future, one **tonne** at a time.
 Here's what we offer:

 1. 📅 **Waste Collection Reminders:**
     - Say goodbye to forgotten collection days!
-Our intuitive dashboard allows you to search for your postcode and receive real-time reminders in your calendar.
+Our site allows you to search for your postcode and receive real-time reminders in your calendar.
 Whether it's the Grüne Tonne or Gelbe Tonne, our timely notifications ensure that you will never have to rush out your bins again in the last second.

 2. 👥 **Community Interaction:**
     - Be part of the green revolution!
 Users can upload and rate waste collection schedules, ensuring the highest level of accuracy and reliability.